Faced with criticism, Le Pen allies tone down rhetoric on proposed hijab ban

 Le Pen has previously said that the hijab could not be viewed as the sign of a person's religious belief, but was an "Islamist uniform" that needed to be banned from French public space.

+Both candidates face the challenge of reaching out to left-leaning voters after the elimination of their candidates, while holding on to their political trademarks, a task particularly tough for Le Pen when it comes to Islam and immigration.

+"People who are present on our territory, who respect our laws, who respect our values, who have sometimes worked in France, have nothing to fear from the policy I want to pursue," Le Pen told France Bleue radio.

-She has in recent years moved to soften her image, shifting her focus away from identity issues towards purchasing power, the number one priority for French voters, but she has not shed far-right policies from her election programme.
+Le Pen has in recent years moved to soften her image, shifting her focus away from identity issues towards purchasing power, the number one priority for French voters, but she has not shed far-right policies.

-Issues linked to France's Muslim population, one of the largest in Europe, have become a hot-button issue in a country that has seen a series of deadly extremist attacks in recent years.
+Issues linked to France's Muslim population, one of Europe's largest, have become a hot-button topic in a country that has seen a series of deadly extremist attacks.

-Lawyers in France have said banning the hijab would be targeted discrimination against Muslim women and violate the French constitution.
+Lawyers in France have said banning the hijab would violate the French constitution.

-Le Pen's rival President Emmanuel Macron last week met a woman on the campaign trail who told him she wore the headscarf by her own choice and viewed herself as a "feminist", to which Macron replied: "This is the best answer to all the nonsense."

-A day after the incident, Le Pen said she acknowledged that the issue was "complex", adding that parliament would have its say on the decision and that, thanks to her suggested citizens' referendum, any unwanted law could be revoked.
+The following day Le Pen said she acknowledged that the issue was "complex", adding that parliament would have its say on the decision and that any unwanted law could be revoked.

 TAKE A LOOK: Reuters' main French election stories